12 Largest Data Centers In The World In 2023 [By Size]

 Tulip Data Center Services Pvt Ltd is India’s leading enterprise data services provider.
 It’s a multi-tiered facility built to tier 3 and tier 4 standards.

 The facility is backed by 100 MW of power and has the capacity to house 12,000 racks.
-Integrated building management systems controls all crucial components of the building, including power, air-conditioning, and security.
-Being the most energy-efficient and most ‘green’ datacenter in India, the facility saves up to 35 MW of power at full capacity.
+The integrated building management systems control all crucial components of the building, including power, air-conditioning, and security.

 Tulip services are developed to minimize complexity, streamline operations, and simplify vendor management.
-The company focus on performance, reliability, availability, and end-user satisfaction.
+The company focuses on performance, reliability, availability, and end-user satisfaction.
 Their seating space (for up to 1,500 workers) allows enterprises to offer quick support to their equipment hosted here.

 8. QTS: Atlanta Metro